kalisjoshua/newSlides/rest-ful.md

     + Don't filter properties in the URI; use a query to filter
     + Don't nest the URIs to match the data modeling; move resources closest to root as possible

+*The APIs that offer these endpoints are not RESTful.*

 ---

 # Do You Want To Design A Good API?

+---

+# You Want To Design A Good API.

 ---